-READ 30 (2) Fundamental Reading Skills
+READ 30 Fundamental Reading Skills (2)

-Note: Open Entry/Open Exit; Credit/No Credit grading only; may be taken 3
+Note: Open Entry/Open Exit; Pass/No Pass grading only; may be taken 3 times Non-degree Applicable

 An individualized computer assisted instruction program based on in depth testing, assessment, prescription and instruction for the improvement of students' reading comprehension.
 Emphasis is placed on reading skills and their application to college and life skills materials.